Let me begin with brutal honesty — I didn’t immediately fall in love.

 Then the locals took us down the river in a canoe that provided some of the most beautiful sites I’ve ever seen.

-Afterwards we were able to climb up a mountainside to see the sun set over the river.
+Afterwards we were able to climb up a mountainside to watch the sun set over the river.

 But not before practically plummeting to our deaths on this swing (there are a lot of swings in Ecuador)